boyuan-zhang/boyuan-zhang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Scientist at Amazon, <a href='https://economics.sas.upenn.edu/'>University of Pennsylvania</a>.
+subtitle: Postdoctoral Scientist at Amazon <a href='https://www.amazon.jobs/en/teams/scot'>SCOT</a>.

 profile:
   align: right